yggdrasil-network/yggdrasil-go/README.md

 Feel free to join us on our [Telegram channel](https://t.me/rivchain).

+##Public peers
+If you are operating RiV-mesh peer and may create your pool request with your new per or use existing one https://github.com/RiV-chain/public-peers

 ## License

 This code is released under the terms of the LGPLv3, but with an added exception